AaronXu07/2023-WRO-Future-Engineers-Competition/README.md

 CERRXIAN 90 Degree USB A to USB B Printer Cable:
 90-degree cables to replace the old protruding wires which collided with obstacles.

+Hosim 2pcs 7.4V 1600mAh 25C T Connector Replacement Rechargable Battery:
+Battery for motor to keep the vehicle in function.

 ## Process